mallocfeng/SummarizerX/README.md

 - 🖱️ Context Menu Translate: Right-click on selected text and instantly translate it with AI
  - 🧾 Full Page Translate: Translate the entire visible page; show translations inline as quote blocks under the originals, and toggle via context menu (Translate full page / Show original)
  - 🌍 Bilingual UI (中文/English): Switch in settings; all UI texts update instantly
+ - 💬 Page Q&A Chat (beta): Ask about the current page via a bubble chat UI (user right, AI left) with a typing indicator and tidy Markdown answers; smart scrolling aligns long answers to the top, short answers scroll to bottom
+ - 🔍 Inline Translate Zoom (beta): Per-paragraph +/- zoom for long quote blocks, controls pinned at the top-right with hover lift; text never overlaps controls
 - ⚡ Vue.js Integration: Modern reactive UI with improved performance and user experience
 - 🎯 Smart Layout Alignment: Intelligent positioning for full-page translations that adapts to complex website layouts (CSS Grid, responsive design)
 - 🌙 Force Dark Mode: Toggle to force dark mode on any webpage with optimized text colors for better readability